MicrosoftDocs/azure-devops-docs/docs/work/customize/add-modify-wit.md

 ---
-title: Add or modify a work item type (WIT) | Team Services & TFS
+title: Add or modify a work item type (WIT) | VSTS & TFS
 description: Modify or add a work item type (WIT) to support queries, reports, and workflow for Visual Studio Team Services (VSTS) and TFS
 ms.technology: vs-devops-agile-wit
 ms.prod: vs-devops-alm